Outcomes

 Population-Level Impact from Continuous Care

-Below is a population-level view across three distinct groups: medically frail members, lower social-risk members, and members facing high socioeconomic complexity.
+Below is a population-level view across three distinct groups: medically frail members, lower social-risk utilization-sensitive members, and members facing high socioeconomic complexity.

 Illustration of outcomes improvement through continuous care